Fewer people in Hartlepool identify as English - with more opting for British

 Across England and Wales, 90% usual residents identified with at least one UK national identity – a slight decrease from 92% in 2011.

-The proportion of people identifying as English only saw the sharpest fall - down from 58% selecting the national identity 10 years ago to just 15% last year.
+The proportion of people identifying as English only saw the sharpest fall - down from 58% selecting the national identity 10 years ago to just 15% in the 2021 Census.

 Nationally, 55% said they identified as British – leaping from 19% in the previous census.